 By Jill Wilson, IBCLC

-A nursing strike is simply when a baby abruptly stops nursing without any obvious reason.
-Usually a nursing strikes only lasts 3-5 days but they can sometimes last longer.
+A nursing strike is when a baby suddenly refuses to breastfeed.
+Usually a nursing strikes lasts about 3-5 days, but can sometimes last longer.
 A nursing strike should not be mistaken for self-weaning.
-Babies under 12 months of age rarely self wean and if they do it is a gradual processJill Web
+Babies under 12 months of age rarely self wean and if they do it is a gradual process.

 Even though the reason for a nursing strike might be unexplainable, there are many techniques that can be used to get baby back to breast.
 The first step would be to offer the breast frequently.
 Don’t wait until baby is overly hungry.
 If baby is too hungry, he/she might not be willing to work with you.
 If baby starts to become frustrated, simply stop and feed via another method.